nprapps/newscast.js/README.md

 * `URL`: "https://path.to.my/app.html?newscast-receiver=true"
 * `Sender Details / Chrome`: "https://pay.to.my/app.html"

-The `newscast-receiver=true` is part of the magic that makes Newscast work.
+The "newscast-receiver=true" is part of the magic that makes Newscast work with only a single page.

 **Note:** SSL (https://) is required for published applications, but you can test without it.

 ### Communicating between sender and receiver

-Probably the most interesting Chromecast feature is the ability to set up bi-directional communication between the sender and receiver.
+Probably the most interesting Chromecast feature is the ability to establish bi-directional communication between the sender and receiver.
 Newscast sets up this communication pipeline entirely automatically.
 All you need to do is register the types of messages you'll be sending and receiving and attach callbacks to handle those messages.

 Typically you'll want to attach these message handlers in the `onReceiverCreated` and `onSenderCreated` callbacks.For example: